Mid Century Marvelous

 I’ve written about this vintage style many times.
-Mid-century modern (MCM) is the design movement in interior, product, graphic design, architecture, and urban development from roughly 1933 to 1965.
-A one-of-a-kind mid century modern homes that has almost all original feature and details are in demand.
-Expect large open rooms, beamed cathedral ceilings, and well planned built ins.
-MCM homes are sprinkled throughout Spokane and if they could speak they’d tell a story of family values and good manners.
+Mid-century Modern (MCM) is the name of a design movement of graphic design, architecture, and urban development from roughly 1933 to 1965.
+A one-of-a-kind, MCM home that has mostly original features and details is currently very much in demand.
+Its easy to fall for the large open rooms, beamed cathedral ceilings, and well-planned built ins.
+MCM homes are sprinkled throughout our region and if they could speak, they may tell a story of a simpler time enriched with family values and good manners.

-My interest in are MCM homes accelerated when a started helping a historical preservationist and architect couple scour our region for MCM masterpieces that hopefully were not yet updated.
-I’m now a raving fan of this understandable floor plan and iconic style.
+My interest in MCM homes accelerated when as a Realtor I assisted a historical preservationist and architect couple scour our region for time capsule-like MCM masterpieces.
+Due to this, I'm a raving fan of this understandable floor plan and iconic style.

-The following is a interior design article I wrote about this everything old is new again style.
+The following is an interior design article written for The Tin Roof Furniture & Design Studio about this everything old is new again style.

 THE MOD SQUAD